Derds/commandLineTool/README.md

 ## Features

-- ✅ **Tasks**: One-time todos that you can add, complete, and remove
+- ✅ **Tasks**: One-time todos that you can add, complete, edit, and remove
 - 🔄 **Habits**: Recurring tasks that repeat daily or on specific weekdays
+- ✏️ **Edit Mode**: Update task descriptions, habit details, frequencies, and days
 - 🎯 **Focus Mode**: "Next" view shows 1-3 items to focus on right now
 - 📅 **Today View**: See all tasks and habits due today in one place
 - 💾 **Persistent Storage**: All data saved automatically to JSON file